-www.ox.ac.uk/students/academic/ quidance
+www.ox.ac.uk/students/academic/ guidance

-3.3 Equality and diversity
+3.3 Equality, diversity and inclusion

 The University is committed to fostering an inclusive culture which promotes equality, values diversity and maintains a working, learning and social environment in which the rights and dignity of all its staff and students are respected.
 The University's overarching equality policy applies to all members of the University community.